BY Stephen Cavey | 21 October 2020

 You must protect your customers’ sensitive information to maintain compliance and stay in business, and knowing where protecting PII and PCI intersect can help.

-Every organization, regardless of its merchant level, needs to use an approved scanning vendor every year.
+Every organization, regardless of its PCI DSS level, needs to use an approved scanning vendor every year.
 Ground Labs offers PCI DSS data discovery solution, Enterprise Recon PCI, that is trusted by PCI Qualified Security Assessors (QSAs) in 50+ countries.
 The solution easily and efficiently scans your servers, desktop, and cloud for PCI sensitive data, and it also brings security issues to your attention.
 Ground Labs’ PCI DSS solution can scan rapidly due to its low-impact distributed design, enabling co-existence with your company’s DLP solutions.
-Rapid scans help will help your business reduce the time required to become compliant.
+Rapid scans will help your business reduce the time required to become compliant.

 Interested in learning more about how to achieve compliance under PCI DSS regulations with Enterprise Recon PCI?
 Schedule a demo with a data discovery expert today.